Prolonged pretrial detention, denial of care, violence and other worries for women imprisoned in Haiti

 However, in mixed prisons in Haiti, women’s cells are close to those of men.
 In the event of an accident, these two groups of prisoners can meet.
 This is what happened in 2019 in the civil prison of Gonaïves where ten inmates, including a minor, were gang raped.

 Formerly, prison officers maintained intimate relationships with inmates, adds Marie Rosy Auguste.
 In 2003, a young seventeen-year-old girl was impregnated by a Fort National prison officer.
-The file had caused an uproar.
-The then Minister for the Status of Women, Ginette Rivière Lubin and feminist organizations denounced the incident to the press.
+The case caused an uproar.
+The then Minister for Women’s Affairs, Ginette Rivière Lubin and feminist organizations denounced the incident to the press.
 “Feminists have campaigned for women to run women’s prisons.
 In Cabaret, a woman is responsible for the prison and the officers are mostly women”.

 Moreover, women’s sexual and reproductive health is not considered in Haiti’s prisons.
-According to Marie Ange Noël de Fanm deside, religious and charitable associations provide sanitary napkins to inmates.
+According to Marie Ange Noël from Fanm deside, religious and charitable associations provide sanitary napkins to inmates.

 There is no way for these women’s health to be examined or conditions to be diagnosed.
 If, for example, a woman was diagnosed with cervical cancer before entering prison, there is no guarantee that she will be able to continue receiving treatment from her doctor.